Polymer/polymer-linter/README.md

 The linter is built on top of the [polymer analyzer](https://github.com/Polymer/polymer-analyzer).
 A lint rule is given a `Document` object with an AST that can be walked, as well as the ability to query high level features of the document like imports and custom elements.
 From this is just has to return an array of warnings to display.

-For a simple example, see [behaviors-spelling](src/polymer/behaviors-spelling.ts), which implements checks for the commonwealth spelling of the property `behaviors` on a Polymer element.
+For a simple example, see [behaviors-spelling](src/polymer/behaviors-spelling.ts), which implements a check for the commonwealth spelling of the property `behaviors` on a Polymer element.

 You'll then need to import your rule from [rules.ts](src/rules.ts), and you'll probably want to add your rule to one or more [rule collections](src/collections.ts).